google-deepmind/mujoco/doc/computation.rst

 Note that the quadratic term in the inverse problem is weighted by :math:`R` instead of :math:`A+R`.
 This tells us two things.
 First, in the limit :math:`R \to 0` corresponding to hard constraints the inverse is no longer defined, as one would expect.
-Second and more useful, the inverse problem is diagonal, i.e. it decouples into independent optimization problems over the individual constraint forces.
+Second and more useful, the inverse problem is diagonal, i.e., it decouples into independent optimization problems over the individual constraint forces.
 The only remaining coupling is due to the constraint set :math:`\Omega`, but that set is also decoupled over the conceptual constraints discussed earlier.
 It turns out that all these independent optimization problems can be solved analytically.
 The only non-trivial case is the elliptic friction cone